ucd-library/schema/_schemas/rank.md

 | [Thing](http://schema.org/Thing) |

-**rank** is a Property of type [schema:Property](http://schema.org/Property).<br /> Provides ordering for items within a set. decimal values are sorted numerically, and strings are sorted lexigraphically
+**rank** is a Property of type [schema:Property](http://schema.org/Property).<br /> Provides ordering for items within a set. decimal values are sorted numerically, and strings are sorted lexigraphically<br />